Researching the Legal System of the Lao People’s Democratic Republic

 Human Resource Agendas

-• To propose the appointment, reassignment and removal of the President and Vice-President of the People Assembly Standing Committee of provincial;
+• To propose the appointment, reassignment, and removal of the President and Vice-President of the People Assembly Standing Committee of provincial;

 • To propose the election and removal of the provincial governor and capital mayor;

-• To propose the appointment, reassignment and removal of the President and Vice-President of Committees and Secretary General of the People Assembly of provincial;
+• To propose the appointment, reassignment, and removal of the President and Vice-President of Committees and Secretary General of the People Assembly of provincial;

-• To appoint, reassign and remove Vice-Secretary General of the People Assembly of provincial.
+• To appoint, reassign, and remove Vice-Secretary General of the People Assembly of provincial;

 People Assembly Standing Committee of provincial has the following monitoring rights and obligations:[105]

-• To oversee the observance and implementation of the Constitution, laws, the resolution of the meeting of the National Assembly, the resolution of the People Assembly of provincial, Socio-economic Development Plan, National State Budget Plan at provincial level under its jurisdiction;
+• To oversee the observance and implementation of the Constitution, laws, the resolution of the meeting of the National Assembly, the resolution of the People Assembly of provincial, Socio-economic Development Plan, and National State Budget Plan at provincial level under its jurisdiction;

-Within the People Assembly of provincial, the following Committees act as mechanism to operate within the remit of its authority to support the performance of the Provincial People’s Assembly and Provincial People’s Assembly Standing Committee of provincial:[106]
+Within the People Assembly of provincial, the following committees act as mechanism to operate within the remit of its authority to support the performance of the Provincial People’s Assembly and Provincial People’s Assembly Standing Committee of provincial:[106]

 • Justice, Defense, and Security Committee;

-• Economic, Planning, and Finance Committee;
+• Economic, Planning, and Finance Committee; and

 • Cultural, Social Affairs, and Ethnic Committee.